 Centrifugal Pump Quiz – Test yourself, Take This Quiz

 Suction Pressure – If pressure at pump suction is less than required, it may lead to cavitation.
 Cavitation will severely impact pump performance and can damage the impeller permanently.

 Flow at suction – Constant flow of fluid is required at pump suction; otherwise, it will not operate at the design condition.
 If flow reduces at suction, discharge flow will get reduced accordingly.
 If there is no flow at suction, it will seriously damage pump internals.
 You cannot dry run this type of pump.
-Furthermore, you have to prime the pump before you start if it is emptied after the last use.
+Furthermore, you must prime the pump before you start if it empties after the last use.

 Viscosity of the fluid – Centrifugal pumps are an excellent choice for a clean and low viscous fluid.
 Usually, liquid with less than 500 Centistoke is the right choice.
 However, you can design a pump to hand more viscous fluid, but that be more power hungry and inefficient.

 Vapor Pressure of the Fluid – Process fluid will very low vapor pressure is not suitable as it may lead to cavitation.
 If you are working with such liquid, make sure you have enough pressure in your system all the time.

 Density of the fluid – Liquid with high density will not work with the pump.
 With higher density, a pump must do more work to push the liquid.
 Again, this will create less than ideal situations for operation and maintenance due to increased power and maintenance requirements.

 Centrifugal Pump Types